Twisted Composition Algebras and Arthur Packets for Triality Spin(8): Twisted Composition and Freudenthal-Jordan Algebras

 The trace form $T_J$ defines a nondegenerate bilinear form $\langle x, y\rangle =T_J(xy)$ on $J$.
 We shall identify $J$ and $J^{\ast}$ using this bilinear form.
 Let $(x,y,z)$ be the symmetric trilinear form associated to the norm form $N_J$, so that $(x,x,x)=6 N_J(x)$.
 For any $x,y\in J$, one has

 5pt

-An etal\'e cubic algebra $E$ is an example of a Freudenthal Jordan algebra.
+An etal\'e cubic algebra $E$ is an example of a Freudenthal-Jordan algebra.
 In general, it is a fact that $\dim_F J = 1$, $3$, $6$, $9$, $15$ or $27$.
 In this paper, we shall largely be interested in the case where $\dim_F J = 9$, though the case where $\dim_F J = 15$ will also be considered.
 5pt

 The split Freudenthal-Jordan algebra of dimension $9$ is simply the Jordan algebra $M_3^+$ of $3 \times 3$-matrices.
 Its automorphism group is

 with the nontrivial element of $S_2$ acting by $a \mapsto a^t$.
 Hence, isomorphism classes of Freudenthal-Jordan algebras are classified by $H^1(F, {\Aut}(M_3^+))$.
 Since there is a natural homomorphism